Lose weight by achieving higher ketone levels

 Before we get started, here’s a short recap of the tips so far: The first and most crucial piece of advice was to choose a low-carb diet.
-The next were eating when hungry, eating real food, measuring progress wisely, thinking long-term, avoiding fruit, alcohol and artificial sweeteners, review your medications, stressing less and sleeping more, eating less dairy and nut products, stocking up on vitamins and minerals and finally, exercise.
+The next were eating when hungry, eating real food, eating only when hungry, measuring progress wisely, being persistent, avoiding fruit, beer and artificial sweeteners, review your medications, stressing less and sleeping more, eating less dairy and nut products, stocking up on vitamins and minerals, using intermittent fasting and finally, exercising smart.

 This is number sixteen:

 Warning: Not recommended for type 1 diabetics, see below.

 We’ve now arrived at tip number 16.
 If you’re still having trouble losing weight, despite following the 15 pieces of advice listed above, it might be a good idea to bring out a controversial option: optimal ketosis.
 Why is it controversial?
 For most people, “low” or “higher” ketone levels don’t make a difference for health and weight loss, and in general we do not recommend shooting for a specific ketone level.
 However, for some people stalling at weight plateaus while on a low carb diet have found optimal ketosis helpful.
 It’s what can melt the fat off once again.

 So how does this work?
 A quick run-through: The first tip was to eat low carb.
 This is because a low-carb diet lowers your levels of the fat-storing hormone insulin, allowing your fat deposits to shrink and release their stored energy.1 This tends to cause you to want to consume less calories than you expend – without hunger – and lose weight.2 Several of the tips mentioned above are about fine-tuning your diet to better this effect.